Pakpattan: Partition (1947)

-Sixth class student roster from the 1939 examination results at Government High School, Pakpattan.

-The remains of an abandoned pre-1947 Hindu temple in Pakpattan.
-At the time of the 1992 demolition of the Babri Masjid in Ayodhya, India, several residents of the city sought to destroy this temple structure, but were stopped by several elders, who advised that it be left untouched.

 Just prior to the partition of 1947, the city's population included a substantial number of Hindus and Sikhs.
 Some well-known local residents at the time included Bhasheshar Nath (a major landowner), Dr. Ram Nath (MBBS doctor), and Lala Ganpat Rai Dhawan (local businessman and patwari).
 The Hindus of the city controlled much of the commerce and banking.On August 15, 1947, a major communal clash was supposed to take place but the Hindus left Pakpattan a few days later through the Sulemanki route.
 On August 23 and 24, looting had begun, and more of city's Hindus and Sikhs left the next day.
+The October 22, 1947 edition of The Kalgoorlie Miner stated: “The Hindu and Sikh refugees alleged that Pakistan troops at Pakpattan robbed them of all their belongings, and that young Hindu and Sikh girls were abducted and handed over to the local Moslem villagers.”

-Overall, although there were some deaths, the numbers were relatively low compared to other cities in Punjab.
-However, during that summer, a train departing from Pakpattan Railway Station carrying Hindus and Sikhs was attacked shortly after leaving, resulting in all the passengers being slaughtered by a Muslim mob.
+During that summer, a train departing from Pakpattan Railway Station carrying Hindus and Sikhs was attacked shortly after leaving, resulting in all the passengers being slaughtered by a Muslim mob.
 Among those on the train was Sardar Kartar Singh, the brother of Sir Datar Singh (maternal grandfather of Indian politician Maneka Gandhi).
 Kartar Singh was traveling with his young wife and daughter when the train was ambushed approximately 5 kilometers from Pakpattan.
 Both Kartar Singh and his wife were killed in the attack, but their daughter survived.
 She was later adopted by a Muslim family in Pakistan, who cared for her for over a year.
 Eventually, a family member from India traveled to Pakistan and brought her back, reuniting her with her extended family.

 The city's Hindu and Sikh population fled to various areas in India (notably Fazilka) and was replaced by Muslim migrants from India (notably from towns such as Hoshiarpur and Fazilka).

 The stories of partition as told by the city's elderly residents who lived through the partition, have been extensively documented by Ahmad Naeem Chishti, in the social media page Partition Diary.

 In August 1947, a train carrying Hindu and Sikh passengers departed from this platform at Pakpattan Railway Station.
 Near Kumari Wala, the train was ambushed by mobs, who massacred all its passengers, including Sardar Kartar Singh, brother of Maneka Gandhi's maternal grandfather.

 Pre-partition house of Ram Nath, a Hindu MBBS doctor.

 Historic sign marking Ram Nath's pre-partition home.